 Windfall tax on gold: A New Zealand perspective

-However if “The Powers That Be” (TPTB) were to implement one of the above scenarios, it would likely have been after gold had “risen” much further than it has to date.
+However if “The Powers That Be” (TPTB) were to implement one of the above scenarios, it would likely be after gold has “risen” much further than it has to date.

-That is, more and more people would be turning to gold and silver as a result of seeing paper money depreciating.
-Therefore the TPTB would then want to make gold less attractive.
+That is, more and more people would be turning to gold and silver as a result of seeing paper currencies depreciating.
+So the TPTB would then want to make gold less attractive.

 But For This to Have Happened We Would Have Seen Much Greater Devaluation of Paper Currencies

-So if we sat by and took no action, we would likely see a massive loss in purchasing power of our money.
+So if we sat by and took no action, we would likely see a massive loss in purchasing power of our currency.

 Yes We Are Looking Backwards, But at Gold’s History as Money

-Yes we are looking backwards for sure (although hopefully with more insight than Ben Bernanke!).
+Yes we are looking backwards for sure (although hopefully with more insight than former US central bank head Ben Bernanke!).
 But at a couple of thousand years of human history!

 Mankind has freely chosen gold as money.
 As gold fulfils the requirements of money better than any other element or manmade invention to date…